TechTrainOps/enterprise-azure-landing-zone-platform/docs/deployments/README.md

 Merging to `main` triggers the deployment pipeline.

-The pipeline generates a new Terraform plan before applying changes.
+The pipeline generates a Terraform plan before applying changes.

 ### Approval